Young Critics 2017 (left to right: Charlotte Wynant, Susana Bessa, Cláudio Alves, Joseph Pomp, Debbie Onuoha) © Bibi Euse

 Read moreRead less

 The selected participants will be invited to cover the festival by writing both short reviews and an in-depth piece.
-They will also take part in Q&A sessions and press conferences.
-The participants will be guided by film critic Nick Pinkerton (Sight & Sound, Reverse Shot, …) and the Photogénie team.
+The participants will be guided by film critic Nick Pinkerton (Film Comment, Sight & Sound, Reverse Shot, …) and the Photogénie team.
+After completing the workshop, the participants are expected to produce two or more extra articles over the course of the following year, on topics of their own choosing.

 The reviews and articles of the participants may be published on Photogénie and on the Festival’s website.